9kimgu/thomashan/content/_index.md

 Hello, welcome to my website!
-I want to inform you a little more about myself. \nMy name is Thomas Han and I am a recent graduate from University of Texas at Dallas.
-I graduated on December 2019 with bachelor's degree in Business Administration and a concentration with Business Analytics. \nFeel free to look around my website and please contact me through the Contact page if you have any questions.
+I want to inform you a little more about myself.
+My name is Thomas Han and I am a recent graduate from University of Texas at Dallas.
+I graduated on December 2019 with bachelor's degree in Business Administration and a concentration with Business Analytics.
+Feel free to look around my website and please contact me through the Contact page if you have any questions.